OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 When tasked with deploying a new version of your application, such as a web site, I've often seen the approach where the entire site has been taken offline to accommodate the update.
 If the majority of your customers are asleep, then that's probably acceptable.
 But what happens if your customers are using your applications 24-7?

 Today, users expect applications to be available all of the time and there are a few deployment patterns you can use to achieve zero-downtime.
-In this post, I'll discuss one of these patterns in more depth; Rolling deployments, and provide you with some practical examples of how to do this using a number of different technologies
+In this post, I'll discuss one of these patterns in more depth; Rolling deployments, and provide you with some practical examples of how to do this using different tooling.

 <h2>In this post</h2>